Because the easiest way to avoid mechanical issues on race day is to do a bike check

 Nothing ruins race day quite like a mechanical failure.
 The feeling that all your training and conditioning for the big event has gone to waste, along with thoughts of what you could have done to prevent it, can be demoralizing.
 If you’ve never encountered one, consider yourself lucky—although not immune.

-While not all race day mishaps can be anticipated or prevented, most of them can be avoided with proper care and planning.
-In this special, we present a timeline of bike preparation steps to follow ahead of your event, starting with what you should do a few days before the event.
+While not all race day mishaps can be anticipated or prevented, most can be avoided with proper care and planning.
+In this special series, we present some bike preparation steps to follow, starting with what you should do days before the event.

 - Look for wear on the cassette such as broken teeth or teeth with significant wear

 - Check for smoothness of shifting gears and accessibility of all combinations through a variety of riding conditions